huggingface/transformers/docs/source/en/perf_infer_gpu_many.md

 # Use it for training or inference
 ```

 SDPA can also call [Flash-Attention](https://arxiv.org/abs/2205.14135) kernels under the hood.
-If you want to force the usage of Flash Attention or check that Flash Attention is available in your setting (hardware, problem size), use [`torch.backends.cuda.sdp_kernel(enable_flash=True)`](https://pytorch.org/docs/master/backends.html#torch.backends.cuda.sdp_kernel):
+In order to force the usage of Flash Attention or check that Flash Attention is available in a given setting (hardware, problem size), the context manager [`with torch.backends.cuda.sdp_kernel(enable_flash=True, enable_math=False, enable_mem_efficient=False)`](https://pytorch.org/docs/master/backends.html#torch.backends.cuda.sdp_kernel) can be used:

 ```python